Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 - Why are some coalescence events represented by blue points ?
 Red points ?
 - Are multiple coalescence events happening often ?

-> **Question 2:**
+> **Question 2: Simulating different trees (loci)**
-Does the simulation output seem to change qualitatively a lot for the same parameters k and N?
+> Does the simulation output seem to change qualitatively a lot for the same parameters k and N?
+> What does it mean if you want to simulate coalescence process at various loci?
+> How does it translate in your conslusions for species delimitation methods?

 I personally got all gene coalescing in one parent after only two generations: